Skip to main content

 Jazz Delights the World

-April 2024
+November 2024

 3min read

-During the World War I, American jazz bands played at hospitals, rest camps and other venues, delighting doughboys and Europeans alike.
+During the World War I, American jazz bands played at hospitals, rest camps, and other venues, delighting doughboys and Europeans alike.

 Lt.
 Europe's military band

 Lt.
 James Europe's military band entertained wounded American soldiers by playing jazz in the courtyard of a Paris hospital.
-Photo Library of Congress.
+Photo Library of Congress

 In the afterglow of the armistice in 1918 that ended World War I, Europe, and particularly the city of Paris, exhibited a wild exuberance.
-In mid-January 1919, American Expeditionary Forces (AEF) officer and future civil rights pioneer Charles Hamilton Houston encapsulated the mood and sounds of European joy: “Paris is taken away with [jazz] and our style of dancing,” he wrote in his diary.
+In mid-January 1919, American Expeditionary Forces officer and future civil rights pioneer Charles Hamilton Houston encapsulated the mood and sounds of European joy: “Paris is taken away with jazz and our style of dancing,” he wrote in his diary.
 “The girls come after the boys in taxis and beg them to go to the dance.
 Colored boys are all the go.”

 World War I brought many changes to the world, jazz not least among them.
 Some historians characterize it as America’s greatest cultural gift to the globe.
 It emerged not only as the favored soundtrack of the war, but also as a burgeoning cultural force for nascent, albeit halting and incomplete, integration.